vvn9847/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 ## Bottleneck Analysis

 ### Problem overview
-With the rapid growth of network demands, the number of BGP routes rockets up these years and the BGP loading time of SONiC inevitably increases.
-To make sure that SONiC could reliably offer fast service regardless of the explosive BGP routes growth, the current BGP loading time, which is estimated at tens of seconds, is definitely far from satisfatory.
-Speeding up the BGP loading process is essential for the scalability of SONiC, then we need to break down the whole loading process into several steps as shown in the figure below and find the performance bottleneck in BGP loading:
+With the rapid growth of network demands, the number of BGP routes on routers rockets up these years and the BGP loading time of SONiC inevitably increases.
+The current BGP loading time, which is estimated at tens of seconds, is definitely far from satisfatory for routing use cases.
+Speeding up the BGP loading process is essential for the scalability of SONiC.
+We need to break down the whole loading process into several steps as shown in the figure below and find the performance bottlenecks in BGP loading:

-1. `bgpd` parses the packets received by the socket, then processes the `bgp-update` message and notifies `zebra` of new prefixes and their corresponding next hops
+1. `bgpd` parses the packets received by the socket, processes the `bgp-update` message and notifies `zebra` of new prefixes with their corresponding next hops
-2. `zebra` decodes the message from `bgpd`, and delivers this routing message via `netlink` to `fpmsyncd`
+2. `zebra` decodes the message from `bgpd`, and delivers this routing message in `netlink` message format to `fpmsyncd`
 3. `fpmsyncd` processes this routing message and pushes it to `APPL_DB`
 4. `orchagent` has a subscription to `APPL_DB`, hence would consume the routing message newly pushed to `APPL_DB`
-5. `orchagent` then injects its processed routing message into `ASIC_DB` with `sairedis` APIs
+5. `orchagent` injects its processed routing message into `ASIC_DB` with `sairedis` APIs
 6. `syncd` gets notified of the newly added routing message in `ASIC_DB` due to the subscription
 7. `syncd` processes the new routing message, then invokes `SAI` APIs to finally inject the new routing message into the hardware